 Possible questions for an information gathering conversation are contained in Appendix 1.
 You will need to start the conversation by explaining the reasons for your concern, these questions aim to guide you through a conversation in which you can find out about suicide risk, which will inform your next actions.
 The conversation should be supportive and take account of the young person's individual situation and his/her needs.
+Ideally, the conversation should be held by the worker who knows him/her best.
+Young people say that scaling questions might also be useful.

-If the young person does not engage with the conversation, then follow advice in Section 6: young people who refuse to engage.
+If the young person does not engage with the conversation, then follow advice in Section 7: young people who do not engage.